Network Protocols: From Specification to Practice

 [AS65001-R1] Advertising 10.1.0.0/16

 Implementation Hints: BGP runs over TCP (port 179).
-Messages have a 16-byte marker (all 0xff), 2-byte length, 1-byte type.
-UPDATE messages are complex: withdrawn routes length, withdrawn routes, path attributes length, path attributes, NLRI.
-Path attributes include ORIGIN, AS_PATH, NEXT_HOP, LOCAL_PREF, MED.
+Messages have a 16-byte marker, 2-byte length, 1-byte type.
+UPDATE messages contain withdrawn routes, path attributes, and NLRI.
 Simulate multiple routers in one process with virtual connections.
-Implement the FSM strictly per RFC.

 Learning milestones: